 Applying software updates can be time-consuming, and your time is often better spent on just about anything else.
 Except that you also has to stay on top of security and stability updates.
 Here is how you can find equilibrium by having Fedora Workstation or Server to automatically download, and optionally install, updates as they become available.

 - How do you want to be notified of updates?
-Fedora’s default behavior is to log automated installations to the systemd journal.
+Fedora Linux’s default behavior is to log automated installations to the systemd journal.
 You can change this to send you logs to email or custom scripts by changing the

 You should still manually verify that updates are applied from time to time.
 Keep in mind that you’ll need to reboot the system occasionally to apply all updates.
 Set up a monthly reoccurring reminder to check that your systems are up to date, and verify the systemd journal from previous automatic update cycles at the same time.

-Be sure to also configure DNF to use less bandwidth for system upgrades.
+You may also want to configure DNF to use less bandwidth for system upgrades.
 (It uses more processor time instead.)